 Historic Sites of Manitoba: Old Deloraine Bank Vault (Municipality of Deloraine-Winchester)

-Historic Sites of Manitoba: The “Old Mound” and Bank Vault (RM of Louise)
+Historic Sites of Manitoba: The “Old Mound” and Bank Vault (Municipality of Louise)

 Historic Sites of Manitoba: Bank of Toronto Vault (Holmfield, Municipality of Killarney-Turtle Mountain)